Stem Cell Therapy For Alzheimer's 2023( All You Need To Know)

 And what did they say?

-They said that stem cell therapy has a huge potential in being the elusive cure for AD.
+They said that stem cell therapy has a huge potential to be the elusive cure for AD.
 Additionally, the results have been steadily improving with each passing year.